shruts421/cms-app/app/content/features.md

               proposal feature to create distinctive submittals
           - description: Cloud hosting - Cloud hosting on Amazon Web Services is standard in TITAN and optional in V8
-  - title: Third Feature added
-    subSections:
-      - title: Simplicity
-        image: images/simplicity.svg
-        details:
-          - description: >-

-              Export - Download complete or specific data sets with the document export feature
-          - description: Tags/groups - Create areas to break down a contract job by building, floor, phase or any other category you choose
 ---
 **Project management solution for distributors**